-This was a single-centre retrospective observational cohort study.
-Participants were consecutively recruited from a population of patients with HF with reduced ejection fraction who implanted a CRT with defibrillator (CRT-D) from January 2013 to September 2022.
-This included patients referred to our centre after unsuccessful CS cannulation.
-According to European Society of Cardiology guidelines in force, all patients had a reduced ejection fraction (LVEF <35%), remained in New York Heart Association (NYHA) class II-IV despite a minimum of 3 months of optimal medical therapy (OMT) and had a life expectancy greater than 1 year at the time of device implantation [1,7].
-Patients with missing data regarding echocardiographic or serial device interrogation variables and those with a follow-up inferior to 1 year were excluded.
-Patients were under renin-angiotensin system inhibitors, beta blockers, mineralocorticoid receptor antagonists and SGLT2 inhibitors, unless if contraindicated or not tolerated, translating the update of guidelines throughout the study period.
+This was a single-center, retrospective observational cohort study.
+Participants were consecutively recruited from a population of patients with HF with reduced ejection fraction who were implanted with a CRT with defibrillator (CRT-D) from January 2013 to September 2022.
+Patients referred to our center after unsuccessful CS cannulation were included.
+According to European Society of Cardiology guidelines in force, all patients had a reduced ejection fraction (LVEF<35%), remained in New York Heart Association (NYHA) class II-IV despite a minimum of 3 months of optimal medical therapy and had a life expectancy greater than 1 year at the time of device implantation [1,7].
+Patients with missing data regarding echocardiographic or serial device interrogation variables and those with a follow-up of less than 1 year were excluded.
+Patients were under renin-angiotensin system inhibitors, β-blockers, mineralocorticoid receptor antagonists, and sodium-glucose co-transporter-2 (SGLT2) inhibitors, unless contraindicated or not tolerated, translating the update of guidelines throughout the study period.

-All clinical data, echocardiographic parameters and information regarding device implantation and interrogation parameters during surveillance were collected from each participant electronic health record.

-The study was conducted in accordance with the Declaration of Helsinki and was approved by the local Ethics Committee.
+All clinical data, echocardiographic parameters, and information regarding device implantation and interrogation parameters during surveillance were collected from each participant's electronic health record.
+The study was conducted following the Declaration of Helsinki and was approved by the local Ethics Committee.